Updates, Inserts, Deletes: Challenges to avoid when indexing mutable data in Elasticsearch

 October 11, 2022

-Managing streaming data from a source system, like PostgreSQL, MongoDB or DynamoDB, into a downstream system for real-time analytics is a challenge for many teams.
+Managing streaming data from a source system, like PostgreSQL, MongoDB or DynamoDB, into a downstream system for real-time search and analytics is a challenge for many teams.
 The flow of data often involves complex ETL tooling as well as self-managing integrations to ensure that high volume writes, including updates and deletes, do not rack up CPU or impact performance of the end application.

 For a system like Elasticsearch, engineers need to have in-depth knowledge of the underlying architecture in order to efficiently ingest streaming data.
 Elasticsearch was designed for log analytics where data is not frequently changing, posing additional challenges when dealing with transactional data.

 Rockset, on the other hand, is a cloud-native database, removing a lot of the tooling and overhead required to get data into the system.
-As Rockset is purpose-built for real-time analytics, it has also been designed for field-level mutability, decreasing the CPU required to process inserts, updates and deletes.
+As Rockset is purpose-built for real-time search and analytics, it has also been designed for field-level mutability, decreasing the CPU required to process inserts, updates and deletes.

 In this blog, we’ll compare and contrast how Elasticsearch and Rockset handle data ingestion as well as provide practical techniques for using these systems for real-time analytics.